rakki194/cringe.live/content/en/docs/yiff_toolkit/comfyui/_index.md

 > The [code](https://github.com/ka-de/cringe.live/blob/main/scripts/visualize_latent_diffusion.py) used to generate the video.

+The beauty of working with latents is that they're much more efficient:

+- Takes less memory (8x smaller than regular images)
+- Easier for the AI to manipulate
+- Contains the essential "structure" of images without unnecessary details

 The main differences you'll notice to pixel-space diffusion are:

 - The noise patterns will look more structured due to the VAE's learned latent space.
 - The degradation process might preserve more semantic information.

+ComfyUI provides a visual interface to interact with these mathematical processes through a node-based workflow, you'll encounter latents in three main ways:

+##### Empty Latent Image

+When you want to generate an image from scratch, referred to as text-to-image (t2i).

+- This is your starting point for pure text-to-image generation
+- Size: target image size.
+The node transparently outputs an 8x smaller grid than your target image (e.g., 512x512 image = 64x64 latents)
+- The actual latent content is zero latent pixels.
+Unlike the RGB zero, they don't map to black but a greyish color.
+Noise will be added at the start of the diffusion process (see [KSampler node](#The-KSampler-Node)).

+##### Load Image → VAE Encode

+When you want to modify an existing image, referred to as image-to-image (i2i).

+- Load Image: Brings your regular image into ComfyUI
+- VAE Encode: Converts it into latents.
+- This is your starting point for image-to-image generation

+##### VAE Decode → Save Image

+The final step in any workflow:

+   - Converts latents back into a regular image
+   - Like turning the blueprint back into a detailed painting
+   - This is how you get your final output image

 ##### The Mathematics